mindfiredigital/FireKubeX/README.md

   - `ReplicaSet`: The number of replicas you want for the application (optional).

   - `configmaps`: Configuration settings for the application.
 You can specify environment variables and their values here.

+  - `secrets`: Configuration settings for the application.
+You can specify environment variables and their values here.

+  - `hpa`: Horizontal Pod Autoscaler is a type of autoscaler that can increase or decrease the number of pods in a Deployment, usually in response to CPU utilization patterns (optional).

+  - `depends_on`: The services which depends on some other  service like db (optional).

   - `tags`: Tags or labels for the application (optional).